rovaughn/platform-docs/platform/manual/auth/authentication/providers/username.rst

 design, as it does not have any channel (like email) to send a forgot password token to the user.

-If you want this feature, use either Email or Mobile/Password provider.
+If you want this feature, use either the email or mobile/password provider.